iuap-design/tinper-neoui/README.md

 [中文文档](./README_CN.md)
 ##  Introduction
-[tinper neoui](http://tinper.org/dist/neoui/index.html)  is based on the UI design language IUAP design to achieve the enterprise-class front-end framework.
+[tinper-neoui](http://tinper.org/dist/neoui/index.html)  is based on the UI design language IUAP design to achieve the enterprise-class front-end framework.
 It can help users to quickly build a standard consistent front page and improve the development efficiency

 ## Features